GMaciag/scColon/README.md

-# Trajectory and velocity analysis of scRNAseq COLON data
+# Trajectory and velocity analysis of scRNAseq data
 ## Guide for scRNAseq trajectory and velocity analysis complementary to the study "Widespread epithelial dedifferentiation in patients with ulcerative colitis"

 ### Introduction